biopragmatics/oquat/docs/unknowns/source/fbbt.md

 </details>

-## `larvalbrain_neuropil` (151)
+## `larvalbrain_neuropil`

+There are 151 usages of `larvalbrain_neuropil` in `fbbt`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20larvalbrain_neuropil)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20larvalbrain_neuropil).

 <details>
 <summary>Click to expand the `larvalbrain_neuropil` table</summary>